David-OConnor/plascad/README.md

 Given the sequences for an insert, a vector, and insertion point, it will generate primers suitable for SLIC and FastCloning.
 It generates primers to amplify the entire vector, and insert primers that contain suitable overlap regions with the vector.

 It will also create a new file containing the sequence of the cloning product.

-### Sequence viewer
+### Sequence viewer and editor
 This shows the sequence of interest (as generated from cloning, or manually input) with primers overlayed based on their match location.
 It also displays cut sites for common restriction enzymes, and features loaded from a file, or set by the user.
 It includes basic reading frame (ORF) viewing for coding regions.

+It lets you do standard edit operations in a what-you-see-is-what-you-get manner.
+Ie, you can click the sequence to set the cursor, move the cursor with arrow keys, type the letters *A*, *C*, *T*, and *G* to insert nucleotides, etc.

 ### Circular map
 A circular sequence map of the plasmid being edited, with features, primers, restriction enzyme sites, and other data displayed.

+### Feature and primer annotations
+Can create, edit, and load features and primers.
+We define primers as matching explicitly to specific indexes in the sequence, and primers as sequences of nucleotides that are dynamically matched.
+(TR)

+### Restriction enzyme and tag dynamic annotation
+Automatically identies and marks common restriction enzyme sites, and tags, such as the 6x or 8x HIS tag.

 ### PCR parameter generation